TYPE: CABIN

 In-situ travel sketches brought to life with cold coffee.

-In search of a quality within the heart of the city that breathes an atmosphere unique from other cities.
-From the vantage point on top of the lookout, the city is viewed as a sum of the parts that are observed on the ground.
-The drab, wet air makes the low lying cityscape blend into the dreary sky.
-This emphasizes the spires piercing the horizon, acting as both backdrop and focal point.
-The great spires are what gives Copenhagen its Genius Loci, its spirit of place.
+In search of a quality at the heart of the city that breathes an atmosphere unlike any other, the view from the lookout reveals Copenhagen as a mosaic of its ground-level parts.
+The drab, misty air blurs the low-lying cityscape into the overcast sky, highlighting the spires that pierce the horizon.
+These soaring landmarks serve both as backdrop and focal point—imbuing Copenhagen with its Genius Loci, its unique spirit of place.

 TYPE: COMPETITION